 For further information about the Graduate Certificate in Simulation for Nurse Educators, please contact the Office of Graduate Admissions at 508-626-4501.
 Transfer Credit No transfer credit is permitted in this certificate program.
-Certificate Course Requirements (3):

-NURE 925 Introduction to Clinical Simulation NURE 945 Clinical Simulation Design and Evaluation NURE 985 Applied Clinical Simulation Practice Completion Requirements To be successfully complete the graduate certificate, the student must have a GPA of 3.00 overall and complete the following courses with a B- (2.7) or better.
+Certificate Course Requirements (3): NURE 925 Introduction to Clinical Simulation NURE 945 Clinical Simulation Design and Evaluation NURE 985 Applied Clinical Simulation Practice Completion Requirements To be successfully complete the graduate certificate, the student must have a GPA of 3.00 overall and complete the following courses with a B- (2.7) or better.
 Graduate Certificate in Special Needs Note: Offered only through the international programs of the C. Louis Cedrone International Education Center The Graduate Certificate in Special Needs is designed for overseas teachers in inclusive general education classes in elementary, middle and secondary settings.
 Other individuals who may benefit from participation in this certificate program are administrators and interested parents.
 Admission Requirements Applicants applying for a graduate certificate must have earned an undergraduate degree from a regionally accredited college or university with a minimum undergraduate grade point average of 2.80.
 Students not meeting this requirement may be reconsidered for admission after completing one (1) prescribed course in the certificate program.
 Transfer Credit No transfer credit is allowed in this certificate program.

 Curriculum Requirements The following four (4) courses are required for the Certificate in Special Needs: SPED 908 Fundamentals of Teaching SPED 942 Developmental Patterns of Children with Special Needs SPED 956 Curriculum Development and Modification SPED 973 Behavior and Classroom Management Completion Requirement Students must have a minimum B- (2.70) average or above in the certificate program in order to graduate.
 For further information about the Graduate Certificate in Special Needs, please contact Joyce Fahey, Associate Director of the C. Louis Cedrone International Center, jfahey@framingham.edu.
-Graduate Certificate in The Teaching of English as Second Language (TESL) The Graduate Certificate in The Teaching of English as a Second Language is intended for mainstream teachers whose classrooms include English language learners whose limited language level hinders academic performance.
+Graduate Certificate in Concentration in the Teaching of English to Speakers of Other Languages (TESOL) The Graduate Certificate in the Teaching of English to Speakers of Other Languages (TESOL) is intended for mainstream teachers whose classrooms include English language learners whose limited language level hinders academic performance.
 The goal of the program is to provide teachers with the theoretical and practical knowledge needed to identify English language learners' needs and promote learning and academic success for these students.
 Admission Requirements The applicant must have earned a baccalaureate degree from a regionally accredited college or university, with a minimum undergraduate grade point average of 2.80.
-For further information about the Graduate Certificate in The Teaching of English as a Second Language, please contact Dr. Marguerite Mahler, Modern Languages Department, at mmahler@framingham.edu.
-Curriculum Requirements (4):
+For further information about the Graduate Certificate in the Teaching of English to Speakers of Other Languages (TESOL), please contact Dr. Marguerite Mahler, Modern Languages Department, at mmahler@framingham.edu.
+Curriculum Requirements (4): Required Core Course: